Haizhoux0517/long_context_cue/ARTIFACT_MANIFEST.md

   - Summarizes completed scaling runs into ONCU, failure-heatmap, and regression CSVs.
 - `configs/scaling/controlled_scaling_*_3200.yaml`
   - Fixed three-model configs for the 3200-sample scaling input.

-Once completed runs are copied to `experiment_backups/controlled_scaling_20260527/`, this manifest should be updated to mark the frozen scaling results as released.

 ## Statistical modeling support artifacts